Search begins for aircraft carrying 10 people in Indonesia

 Indonesia scored poorly on a 2014 safety audit by the U.N. aviation agency.

-(Additional reporting by Fransiska Nangoy, Kanupriya Kapoor; Writing by Fergus Jensen; Editing by Robert Birsel)
+(Additional reporting by Fransiska Nangoy, Kanupriya Kapoor; Writing by Fergus Jensen; Editing by Robert Birsel, Larry King)